Sumireneko/vectrize_plugin/README.md

 # Update History
+v0.45 - 2024/03/31
+Change GUI Layout
+Add ToolTips(It appear by hover on a label)
+Add Support Tool: Rid of Sawtooth ,Color Picker(Screen Sample), Shape 2 Selection
+These are useful commands for edit Vector shapes on Krita

 v0.40 - 2024/03/29
 Update Manual.html (Tips to reduce for sawtooth outline  from selection)
 Add ignore white pixel option